pboyer306/BookSearchMERN18/README.md

 This is a challenge from week 18 and converted this app from RESTful APIs to GraphQL API.

+Here is the deployed site link --> https://booksearchmern18.onrender.com/

 ## Table of Contents

 - [Installation](#installation)